Alan-Mach/KMK-Mechanical-Keyboard/README.md

 Next is 22 gauge copper wire.
 I need this gauge specifically since I will be using 3d printed hotswap sockets designed for this diameter.
 Honestly any wire will work.
 I only used copper because I intended to solder with it, but you will see later that that will not be the case.
 Without looking I bought some craft wire from the art store.
 This ended up being a monumental mistake that set my project back a year (due to school).
 Instead, you should just find an old ethernet cable with **solid-core** wire and strip them manually with wire strippers.
 It takes some time, but you can usually find those cables for free.
 It took me two tries to find a cable with solid core wire.
 I ended up actually needing the cable with stranded wire, but I could get away with just one if I were to do this project again.

 To build the keyboard will also need extra parts.
 I couldn't predict them in advance, so I just bought what I needed as I needed them.
 The final list of things I *actually* used were:
-1. wire strippers
+1. Wire strippers
-2. mechanical switch puller
+2. Mechanical switch puller
-3. keycap puller (most sets come with one, like mine)
+3. Keycap puller (most sets come with one, like mine)
-4. 3d printer and filament (this is expensive, but it's a given that you already have this if you are pursuing this project)
+4. 3d printer and filament (this is expensive, but it's assumed that you already have this if you are pursuing this project)
-5. silicone caulk
+5. Silicone caulk
 6. M3 screws, nuts and scredriver
-7. sandpaper
+7. Sandpaper
-8. superglue
+8. Superglue
+9. Aluminum foil
+10. Masking tape
+11. 1 Band-Aid

+# 3. Designing the Keyboard (Part 1)